Why Pro:Idiom is So Important for Your Hotel

 What are our Hotel Television System Options?

-Your options are TV for Hotel systems with Set Top Converter Boxes at each TV to decrypt the HD signal and Headend type systems.
+Cable TV or L-Band satellite TV systems with Set Top Converter Boxes at each TV to decrypt the HD signal.

-High definition headend systems utilizing Pro:Idiom eliminate the need to use set-top boxes in-room.
+High definition / 4K headend systems from DIRECTV that utilize Pro:Idiom eliminate the need to use set-top boxes in-room.

-With legacy systems, set top boxes are a possible signal security fail point in your Hotel TV system and a COM2000 Pro:Idiom HD headend system eliminates that signal security fail point.
+With Cable TV / legacy hotel TV systems, set top boxes are a possible signal security fail point in your Hotel TV system.
+A COM3000 Pro:Idiom HD / 4K headend system eliminates that signal security fail point.

 Plug and Play Means Little to No Downtime